-- Confidentiality- can be maintained by using a PTC, rather than an independent professional trustee.
+- Confidentiality- certain confidentiality can be maintained by using a PTC, rather than an independent professional trustee.

 - Control and influence - The board of the PTC may consist of the settlor, members of his family and trusted advisors (if the settlor wishes to).
 The settlor and his family members have direct involvement in the decision making processes.

-- Management succession planning – A vehicle to familiarise the family members with the wealth and business interests owned by the family and instruct them in the management of these assets.
+- Management succession planning – A vehicle to familiarise the family members with the wealth and business interests owned by the trust and instruct them in the management of these assets.

 - Continuity – The administrator / agent may change but the PTC will remain as trustee providing continuing of asset ownership.

-- Diversified underlying assets – Independent professional trustees may be reluctant or slow in granting approvals to hold certain assets or entering into major transactions.
-The PTC allows greater choice as to what investments may be made with the trust funds based on relevant experience of family members acting as Board members.
+- Diversified underlying assets – Independent professional trustees may be reluctant or slow in giving approval to hold certain assets or entering into major transactions.
+PTC allows greater choice as to what investments may be made with the trust fund based on varied knowledge of family members acting as Board members.